Amtrak & Via Rail Canada User Guide

 Make sure that you book the Amtrak train. as most Amtrak service

-between Seattle and Vancouver is by considerably less scenic coach service.
+between Seattle and Vancouver is by considerably less scenic Amtrak coach service.

 Adirondack (New York City

-New York City and Albany, New York, is very scenic, and surprisingly
+New York City and Montreal is super scenic, and surprisingly

 Often the tracks